-(Update 22.06.2018: Expanded list of proposed scenarios) In this category we would like to list potential “Worst Case Scenarios”, their prevention and handling.
+(Update 20.12.2020: Added section Deactivation of Overwrite Rule) In this category we would like to list potential “Worst Case Scenarios”, their prevention and handling.
 The results of each scenario naturally link to two different applications:

 - structural measures of the habitat (to be considered during planning and construction of the habitat)

 - emergency procedures (to be considered before accommodation)

 Therefore it seems most suitable to create lineup tables under each scenario with the type of result, the corresponding structural measure and emergency procedure next to each other in order to reference their sources.
 Inversely the documentation of any habitat feature should contain the reference to the corresponding scenario.

 - safety for the inhabitants of the habitat, the aquanauts